markcampanelli/hands-on-learning/README.md

 This is particularly true for boys, who are increasingly checking out of zombified schooling.
-And while girls generally adapt better to the current environment, they are nevertheless plagued with low self-esteem and other social pathologies.
+And while girls generally adapt better to the current environment, they are nevertheless plagued with low self-esteem and toxic social pathologies.

 Kids learn best by doing, not by sitting and memorizing "standards content" or taking endless "competency assessments".
 The teachers are the external guiding presence in this